Pareto sensitivity, most-changing sub-fronts, and knee solutions: Most-changing Pareto sub-fronts around nondominated points

-Given a Pareto minimizer~$x_c$ of interest, we want to find a neighboorhood of Pareto minimizers where the objective functions in~$F$ change the most.
-In this paper, we will address this question in the space of parameters~$\lambda$, and thus we seek a neighborhood of~$\lambda_c$, with~$x_c = x(\lambda_c)$, where~$\bar{F}$ changes the most.
+Given a Pareto \tcb{optimal solution}~$x_c$ of interest, we want to find a neighborhood of Pareto \tcb{optimal solutions around~$x_c$} where the objective functions in~$F$ change the most.
+In this paper, we will address this question in the space of \tcb{weight vectors}, and thus we seek a neighborhood \tcb{of weight vectors~\tcb{$\lambda$} centered at}~$\lambda_c$, with~$x_c = x(\lambda_c)$, where~$\tcb{F(x(\lambda))}$ changes the most. \tcb{The resulting Pareto sub-front consists of the nondominated points corresponding to the Pareto optimal solutions identified by weight vectors in the neighborhood of~$\lambda_c$.
+It can optionally be computed \tcb{from the~$\lambda_*$ produced by}~Algorithm~\ref{alg:snee} in Section~\ref{subsec:point_based}, with~$\lambda_c = \lambda_*$, to visually highlight points along the direction of maximum change on the Pareto front around the knee nondominated point~$F(x(\lambda_*))$.
+Next, we detail how to construct such a Pareto sub-front.}